Utah Lake: June Sucker Recovery Implementation Program (JSRIP)

 The June Sucker is a species of fish endemic to Utah Lake and its tributaries.
 The June Sucker is a key indicator species for the overall health of the ecosystem.
 Though listed as endangered in 1986 after ecosystem degradation and invasive species concentration, thanks to the efforts of the JSRIP, the June Sucker was downlisted to "threatened" on February 3, 2021.
 Actions taken to recover the June Sucker include non-native species removal, specifically carp and Northern pike; increasing the population through stocking and monitoring; and restoring and maintaining habitat, including the tributaries Hobble Creek and the Provo River.

 Provo River Delta Restoration Project

 In an effort to recover the June Sucker and restore the area's natural ecosystem, the Provo River Delta Restoration Project is an ongoing process in which a large portion of the lower Provo River flow is diverted into a series of channels and wetlands before reaching Utah Lake.
 The restored delta area provides a habitat for juvenile June Suckers to grow to a survivable size.
 The project also provides for improved trail and river access, fishing platforms, and other recreational facilities.
-The project began in 2020 and is expected to be completed in 2024.
+The project began in 2020 and was completed in October of 2024, with support from the Infrastructure Investment and Jobs Act.